GKxxQAQ/CS100-slides-revise/lecture23/lec23.md

 ## Member functions of a class template

-A member function of a class template is also a function template.

-If we want to define it outside the class, a template declaration is needed.
+If we want to define a member function outside the template class, a template declaration is also needed.

 <div style="display: grid; grid-template-columns: 1fr 1fr;">
   <div>